mattvenn/earth-to-mars/docs/missions.md

 So if your team name was `Earth` here's how you could use it:

-    mission.uploadSample(sample, 'Earth')
+    uploaded = mission.uploadSample(sample, 'Earth')
+    print(uploaded)

 Adapt this program to upload all your samples automatically.

-Answer the question at `http://mission.control/questions/5`
+Answer the question at `http://mission.control/questions/4`

-## 6 - Process data
+## 5 - Process data

-* Write a program that downloads all the data for a measurement and make an average.
+* Write a program that downloads all the data for a measurement.
+* Process the data to find the minimum, maximum and average.
 * Difficulty: 5/5

 There should be a lot of samples now uploaded to Mission Control.
 It would be